Have a read on below at some quick stats and facts on the Green Bay Packers to get you started:

 What is the Green Bay Packers record?

-The new season of the NFL has begun!
-Last season, the Green Bay Packers finished with a 13-3 record.
+Last season, the Green Bay Packers finished with a 13-4 record.

 Did the Green Bay Packers win last night?

 Fans of the Green Bay Packers are all wanting to know if they won the game last night.
 You can find more information in relation to the team’s recent form in games on the page at the top.

 How much is the Green Bay Packers worth?